giuseppetanzi/jenkins-swarm/README.md

   ```
   $ oc new-app jenkins-master-s2i
   ```
 5. Build and create Jenkins slave image.
-The image Dockerfile inherits from the default "
+The relative Dockerfile inherits from the default "openshift/jenkins-slave-maven-centos7" Docker image, so any Jenkins Maven build can be run on the slaves.

   ```
   $ oc new-app jenkins-slave-builder